slzhang-fd/mvregrp/README.md

 [6,]    1      1.4      0         0         0
 ```

 The `corr_covs` contain correlation model covariates.
-The first three variables are the superhousehold ID and the household IDs for each pair of observations in a superhousehold (where there is more than one household).
-Note that the order of corr_covs records does not matter:
+The first three variables are the superhousehold ID and the household IDs for each pair of observations in a superhousehold (where there is more than one household, and the order of corr_covs records does not matter).
+The other variables correspond to z0-z4 in Section 6.1 of the paper:
 ```
 head(corr_covs):
   sh_ind hit_ind1 hit_ind2 cons part1parch0 part0parch1 part0parch0      pbothc